How to Attract and Identify a House Wren

-The House Wren is plain to be sure, but its tenacity and nonstop activity make this backyard nester a pleasure to observe.
+The house wren is a plain looking songbird, but its bubbling songs and nonstop activity make this cavity nester a pleasure to observe.

 Bird songs provided by the Cornell Lab of Ornithology.

 Enjoy 16 delightful pictures of wren birds.

 Nests and Eggs

 Even though house wrens don’t stop at feeders, they are still a common backyard bird because they’re cavity nesters.
 They use natural cavities but they also like manmade nest boxes.
 Create a brush pile and grow plenty of trees and shrubs for them to use for nesting.
 If you put up a birdhouse with a 1-1/8-inch entrance, you have a good chance of welcoming a house wren family.
 Chickadees and wrens nest in the same kind of birdhouse.
 If it says, “wren house,” it will work for both species.

 The male is serious about nest-building in spring, because it’s what helps him attract a mate.
 He starts constructing a few nests at once.
 His female partner chooses the most promising one, finishes it and mates with the owner.

 Six or seven speckled-white eggs are laid in a nest of twigs hidden in a tree cavity or birdhouse.
 House wrens may lay as many as 10 eggs in one brood.
 On occasion, the eggs may hatch in only nine days, but 12 is more typical.
 You’ll know the moment because the babies begin cheeping.